 Hiking in Pearl Lake State Park

 As mentioned above, the park has only one short trail, named the Pearl Lake Connection Trail.
 To get the trailhead from County Road 129, travel two miles (3.2 km) into the park on a dirt road (County Road 209) and take the rightmost fork.
 The road ends at a parking lot next to the lake.
-Amenities include restrooms, a few shoreside picnic tables, and a boat ramp.
+Amenities include restrooms, a few shoreside picnic tables, and a small pier.

 At 0.6 miles (1 km), Pearl Lake Connection Trail is almost too short to be a proper hike.
 The dirt path follows a portion of the lake’s aspen-lined shoreline, and it officially terminates at the far end of the Lester Creek Dam.
 Walking further around the lake for a short distance is possible before the ground becomes marshlike and unsuitable for walking.

 That’s it for the single trail in the park!
 But at the end of the dam, the path leaves the park and continues into the Routt National Forest under the name Pearl Lake Trail or Forest Service trail number 1176.1.
 The Pearl Lake Trail is an out and back trail about 2.8 miles (4.5 km) long and terminates at Forest Service Road 429.